2007 Cricket World Cup: Final

-This was the first World Cup final to be a repeat: the sides previously met in the 1996 World Cup final, which Sri Lanka won.
+This was the first World Cup final to be a repeat: the teams previously met in the 1996 World Cup final, which Sri Lanka won.
 Australia had won every World Cup match against Sri Lanka apart from that loss.
 The match was Sri Lanka's second World Cup final appearance, and Australia's fourth in a row and sixth overall.

 Australian captain Ricky Ponting won the toss and elected to bat.
 However, the start of play was delayed due to rain, and the match was reduced to 38 overs per side.
 Wicketkeeper Adam Gilchrist played an innings of 149 – the highest for any batsman in a World Cup final – to give Australia an imposing total going in at the break.

 A large crowd of over 10,000 fans welcome the Australian team on completing the first World Cup hat-trick – Martin Place, Sydney.

 While Sri Lankan batsmen Kumar Sangakkara and Sanath Jayasuriya were adding 116 for the second wicket, the contest was alive, but after the pair got out, Sri Lanka's chances slowly diminished.
 Further rain forced the reduction of Sri Lanka's innings to just 36 overs, with the target revised to 269.
 At the end of the 33rd over, with Sri Lanka still trailing the adjusted Duckworth-Lewis target by 37 runs, the umpires suspended the game due to bad light.
 While Australia's players began to celebrate their victory (since the minimum 20 overs had been reached), the umpires incorrectly announced that because the match was suspended due to light and not rain, the final three overs would have to be bowled the following day.
 With Sri Lanka needing 61 runs from 18 deliveries, Sri Lankan captain Mahela Jayawardene agreed there was no need to return the following day, and instructed his team to resume batting; Ponting agreed to play only spin bowlers.
 The last three overs were played in almost complete darkness, during which Sri Lanka added just nine runs to give Australia a 53-run victory by the D-L method.
 The umpires later apologised for their error, saying that the match should have ended then with Australia winning by 37 runs.